REVIEW: Travis Eliot’s ULTIMATE YOGI

 While the outdoors does indeed make for a good set, this reminds me when my karate Sensei would make us run outside in bare feet.
 So sure, you could practice your yoga in the sandbox, but I would argue getting sand in your crotch is an inevitability.

 Breathing, calmness and the quest to become the ultimate human being.
 Wait…what?
 Like an X-Man?
 That makes no damn sense at all.
 Think before you speak Travis.

 The moves here are reaching high and bending forward, so a lot of hamstring action will be taking place.
 It is actually a very nice series that allows one to get a fair bit done in with a short runtime.

 Time: 37 minutes

 While I’m certainly a fan of relaxing the mind, I try to keep it online enough that my grey matter doesn’t ooze out of my ears.
 I mean, we can meditate on giving gratitude for the good things in our life, but who are we giving the gratitude too?
 Travis and the kids would like to thank the impersonal “universe”.
-Take it from a Bible College graduate and theological junkie, you don’t want to get me started…
+Take it from a theological junkie, you don’t want to get me started…